Mother Shipton prophesied that when Primrose Hill became the centre of London’s sprawling metropolis, the streets would run red with blood.

 Details: 130 Regent’s Park Road, NW1 8XL | Book here

-Housed within a Grade II listed horse tunnel this modern eatery is a neigh…bourhood restaurant in more ways than one.
+Housed within a Grade II listed horse tunnel, this modern eatery puts the neigh in neighbourhood restaurant.
 There’s an open fire, a conservatory, and a dedicated martini bar, giving it full marks on the fancypants-o-meter.
 The original is in Chiswick, which should give you a fairly quick picture of the vibe.
 But with soft shell crab, guinea fowl lasagne and fillet of Welsh lamb, there’s something for most on this smart contemporary European menu.

 Details: 42 Gloucester Avenue, Primrose Hill, NW1 8JD | Book here

 Another landmark of the Primrose Hill high street, Lemonia’s green frontage and Greek lettering have greeted visitors and locals for 40 years now.
 Step inside and it’s like a mini-break to Naxos.
 Vines adorn the walls, climbing over ceramic paintings of potted lemon trees.
 The atmosphere is rowdy (and that’s just the waiters) and the food is plentiful – the only thing missing is smashed crockery.
 Its reputation may have fluctuated over the years, but the fun and energetic feel of this north London taverna has endured.

 Details: 89 Regent’s Park Road, Primrose Hill, London NW1 8UY | Book here